medipnegiz/medipnegiz/README.md

 - 🌱 I’m currently learning Python, Linux
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Learning and traveling more
-- ⚡ Fun fact: I love woodworking and traveling
+- ⚡ Fun fact: I love traveling, discovering and woodworking

 ### Connect with me: